Xianova-Robotics/Alicia_duo_ros1/README_en.md

 ## Repository Structure

-This repository contains multiple directories, each including ROS packages and resources related to the Alicia Duo robotic arm.
+This repository contains multiple directories, each including ROS packages and resources related to the Alicia-D manipulator.
 The structure is as follows:
 ```
 ├── alicia_duo_calibration
 ├── alicia_duo_descriptions